How To Create Optimized Social Network Profiles

 Remember, you’re not writing this for yourself.
 You’re creating a profile others will see and enjoy.
 Also, you may want to include a geographic connection to your product or service.
 Don’t worry if you finish up and find you didn’t create a well optimized social profile the first time through.
 You can always edit and change it around later.
 Sometimes it takes a while to get the hang of it.

 Most of the social networks allow you to connect your various networks together.
 If you’re at Facebook, you can easily connect to Instagram.
 Be careful with this though so you don’t create a post on one network and have it automatically post to the other.

 If the profile area allows somewhere to provide where you can be found on other networks, be sure to take advantage.
 Once you finish writing a profile at one account be sure to copy it so when possible, you can paste it in other locations.

 When you finish your profile at your primary social network, go to each and every social media account you have and write the a similar profile.
 Also, it’s very important to include links to your website as a part of your profile whenever it’s allowable.
 They usually have a separate location to link your various social networks together.
 Even if these are nofollow links be sure to take advantage of every option possible.

 Links from Social Media Pages are NoFollow

 It’s important to note, your links will be tagged nofollow by default, but search engines still use these as signals.
 They will see the person associated with this Facebook or Twitter account is the same person associated with a specific website.
 This is a good thing!

-If you’re interested in learning more about creating powerful and optimized social network profiles, and many other other useful online optimization actions, bookmark this site and visit us again at AssistStart.com.
+If you’re interested in learning more about creating optimized social network profiles, and many other other useful online optimization actions, bookmark this site and visit us again at AssistStart.com.